PajaspaceNet/PajaspaceNet/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Python and automatization Bash This is my business profile
+- 🔭 I’m currently working on Python and automatization Bash This is my business profile.
+We manage multiple GitHub profiles for development, testing, etc., and this one is dedicated to showcasing my work and projects.

   # 👋 Hi, I'm Paja and you are on the PajaspaceNet